OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/course_create/Access_configuration.md

 Since OpenOlat version 13, the publication status is separated from the booking method.
 This allows you to configure the booking method before the actual publication and to activate it by changing the publication status.

+!!! note "Info"

+    :octicons-tag-24: Release 17.0

+In contrast to booking methods, offers can also be published independently of the publication status of the course.
+To do this, one selects "time-limited" in the offer creation and defines a future period.
+The offer is then available in the catalogue for this defined period.

 ## Leaving a learning resource